"If you can create a sense of community in your business and work, you have a winner." - Claude Chouinard

 The only way to not become your product is to duplicate or clone yourself with your people!
 At one point, a long time ago, Iyan said to me, “You’re the boss.
 You need to be like a spider.
 You are the spider and you have many legs.
 It’s not you, it’s the legs that make things move.”
 The legs are my management team.

 I have a friend who owns a restaurant and never takes a holiday.
-I ask him if he is afraid that no one else makes pizza.
+I ask him if he is afraid that no one else can make a good pizza.
 He says he cannot afford to have anyone come in and mess it up.
 With this approach he will be there until he dies, or until he sells the business.
 He’s become a prisoner of his own business, stuck, and he can’t let go!
 I think it is important to set up your business so that the profit margins allow you to hire people to work for you so that you can take time off.

 Do you think you would have answered these questions the same 30 years ago?